-NEW

 Auckland Architecture

 Revised Edition

 JOHN WALSH AND PATRICK REYNOLDS

 In this handy pocket guide, updated in 2021 with the inclusion of 19 new buildings, architecture writer John Walsh teams up with photographer Patrick Reynolds to offer a self-guided walking tour of 65 significant Auckland buildings, from Britomart to Ponsonby and from the Victorian era to the twenty-first century.
 The sparkling and informative text is accompanied by maps for each of the five walking routes.
 On the bestseller list for many weeks when it was first published in 2019, this book is perfect for Aucklanders and visitors alike.
-JOHN WALSH is the author of several major books on architecture, including New New Zealand Houses, Home Work, Big House Small House and City House Country House.
+JOHN WALSH is a writer specialising in architecture.
+He is the author (with photographer Patrick Reynolds) of several major books on architecture.
 PATRICK REYNOLDS is one of New Zealand's best architectural photographers.
 PUBLISHED: May 2021 ISBN: 9780995146594 Limpbound, 178 x 119mm.
 176 pages. \$25